Sabbir772002/Sabbir772002/README.md

 - 💬 Ask me about **Technology, History, Troubleshooting, Psychology, Neuroscience, Nature and So on!**

 ### I'm enthusiastic about discovering:</br>
-- 💻NLP,DL,Blockchain,System Design,Algorithm and mostly Problem....
+- 💻NLP,DL,Blockchain,System Design,Algorithm and Solving more problem....
 - 🌐Economics,Psychology and Everything that are interested.</br>